ms007/react-use-translation/README.md

 ## Note

-react-use-translation comes with a peer dependency of `get` and `curry` from `lodash`.
-The minimum required version is 3.7
+react-use-translation comes with a peer dependency of `get`, `curry` and `template` from `lodash`.
+The minimum required version is 3.7.

-we want to keep the bundle size low by excluding these dependencies.
+We want to keep the bundle size low by excluding these dependencies.
 This also avoids bundling duplicate dependencies as you probably have lodash in your node_modules anyway.

 ## License